- When used correctly, credit cards can be useful financing tools for your small business.

 Personal risk for a lawsuit

 If your company doesn’t succeed, the debt you incurred with the credit card will be your financial and legal responsibility.
 Collectors may attempt to recoup what is owed not only from your company’s assets, but also your personal income and assets.
-If you don’t satisfy the liability, you can be sued for the unpaid balance.
+You can be sued for the unpaid balance if you don’t satisfy the liability.

 No guarantee for lender